This article explains how to use the process approach to auditing to ensure more effective complaint management auditing.

 Auditors typically focus on the requirements of how to handle complaints, but what do you do with complaints after the investigation?
-If the only reason why you “handle” complaints is because it is a requirement, you are extremely unlikely to gain product benefits from reviewing complaints.
+If the only reason why you “handle” complaints is that it is a requirement, you are extremely unlikely to gain product benefits from reviewing complaints.
+When you conduct complaint management auditing, you need to focus on linkages to other processes.

-Are you using an audit checklist to verify that your complaint handling process is compliant with the regulations and that your records include all eight requirements of 21 CFR 820.198(e)?
+Are you using an audit checklist when you conduct complaint management auditing?
+This will verify that your complaint handling process includes all eight requirements of 21 CFR 820.198(e), but it will tell you nothing about whether the process is effective.

 - Did you document your investigation?